Meeting Philosophy:

 A step change occurred in 2011.
 Chuck Coe took the position of program chair.
 Chuck and others felt we could significantly increase our attendance.
 With a very fine program and expanded publicity the attendance increased to ~90 and it has remained at this high level.

 There have been several advances in the NECZA organization since those early meetings.
-These include: the formation of a fine Website, currently maintained and updated by Kirk Schmitt, a duly elected president with a specified term limit, currently Chuck Coe is the president, a fine larger lecture hall, and a sizable functioning executive committee.
+These include: the formation of a Website, currently maintained and updated by Kirk Schmitt, a duly elected president with a specified term limit, currently Michael Smith is the president, a larger lecture hall, and a sizable functioning executive committee.

 Programs from Earlier Meetings